BdR76/CSVLint/docs/readme.md

 as well as applying character escaping where needed for these formats.
 For XML, enter a `Table/tag name` to use as tag name for each record, or leave it empty to use the current filename.

+Select HTML to convert the data to an HTML table.
+Set the batch size to limit the number of records per table, possibly resulting in multiple tables depending on your dataset size.

 Select SQL to convert the data to an SQL script to create a database table and inserts all records from the CSV datafile into that table.